Production function estimation using subjective expectations data: Extensions to the NPR Estimator

-This shows that, in the Cobb-Douglas technology case, a simple Wald estimator for $\beta_l$ may therefore be obtained by replacing the sample mean expectation errors on the RHS of equation (\ref{eq:eq3}) with their sample equivalents.
+This shows that, in the Cobb-Douglas technology case, a simple Wald estimator for $\beta_l$ may therefore be obtained by replacing the population mean expectation errors on the right hand side of equation (\ref{eq:eq3}) with their sample equivalents.
 Since the capital coefficient remains unidentified, equation (\ref{eq:eq3}) is not, on its own, enough to identify the entire production function.
 Rather it can be used either as a method to test the labor coefficient estimated by the baseline NPR algorithm or as an additional moment in estimation.
-However, it is worth reiterating that equation (\ref{eq:eq3}) is only informative if firms' expectations over inputs and output exhibit bias that is consistent with the production technology and that their expectations over productivity are unbiased.
+Nonetheless, it is worth reiterating that equation (\ref{eq:eq3}) is only informative if firms' expectations over inputs and output exhibit bias that is consistent with the production technology and that their expectations over productivity are unbiased.
+In our application using MES data, the expectations of sales and employment seem reasonably well aligned with outturns (see Table \ref{tab:mes_expectation_errors}).